byui-cse/cse251-course/week12/prepare.md

 - You can write massively concurrent servers without having to resort to evented programming.

-You can run more of them.
+### You can run more of them.

 On Java you can run 1000’s or tens of 1000’s threads.
 On Go you can run hundreds of thousands or millions of goroutines.

 Java threads map directly to OS threads, and are relatively heavyweight.
 Part of the reason they are heavyweight is their rather large fixed stack size.
 This caps the number of them you can run in a single VM due to the increasing memory overhead.

-Go OTOH has a segmented stack that grows as needed.
+Go has a segmented stack that grows as needed.
 They are “Green threads”, which means the Go runtime does the scheduling, not the OS.
 The runtime multiplexes the goroutines onto real OS threads, the number of which is controlled by GOMAXPROCS.
-Typically you’ll want to set this to the number of cores on your system, to maximize potential parellelism.
+Typically you’ll want to set this to the number of cores on your system, to maximize potential parallelism.

 https://rcoh.me/posts/why-you-can-have-a-million-go-routines-but-only-1000-java-threads/